Food Waste Around the World Episode 9 (Uzbekistan)

 Hello Malika, thank you for participating in the project ‘Food Waste Around the World'.
 It’s great to see you!
 To start, can you tell me a little bit about yourself and where are you from?

-First of all, thank you for having me!
+First off thank you for having me!
 I’m Malika Ashurova.
-I come from Tashkent, which is the capital of Uzbekistan.
+I come from Tashkent, the capital of Uzbekistan.
 I’m currently doing my Bachelor’s Degree in Business Information Systems at Westminster International University in Tashkent.
-I decided to spend my summer as an exciting adventure meanwhile gaining real life experience.
+This year, I decided to fill my summer with adventure, while I gained real life work experience.
 I came across Sapients’ posts online and immediately decided to apply for the internship position.
 So here I am as a Graphic Designer in a wonderful team!

 That’s great to hear.
 You said the food waste situation is much less severe in Uzbekistan compared to other countries in Central Asia.
 How about the Netherlands?
 Do you notice any differences between the Netherlands and Uzbekistan?

-Wow, that is very sad indeed.
 Thank you for speaking from your experience.
-Let’s go back to Uzbekistan: Who is really driving the attention to the food waste issue?
-Is the government, NGOs or small communities?
-What do you think?
+Let’s go back to Uzbekistan: Who do you think is really driving the attention to the food waste issue?

 I have searched a bit about this and found out that there were implemented small organizations like special communities.
 I want to highlight that these communities were awarded for “The Innovative Business Solutions” and I’m quite proud of them.